 Fairbanks Memorial Hospital is a non-profit facility owned by the Greater Fairbanks Community Hospital Foundation and managed by Banner Health.
 A JCAHO-accredited facility with 152 licensed beds, Fairbanks Memorial Hospital is the primary referral center for residents of Alaska's interior.
 With a strong patient-to-nurse ratio, ours is a Magnet aspiring facility with a Shared Leadership Infrastructure.
 In addition to our exceptional clinical environment, our location offers incomparable lifestyle rewards away from work.
 In Fairbanks, small-town living, spectacular natural beauty and endless recreation combine to create a one-of-a-kind place to live, work and play.

 Banner Health was selected as one of the Top Leadership Teams in Healthcare by Health Leaders Media and is one of the Top 100 Integrated Healthcare Networks in the nation according to SDI.
 We encouraged you to read more information about Banner Health and recommend the following options:

 - Banner Health Careers

-Relates throughout the interview process their clinical competency, experience, training and education they have received that is required to perform the job.
-Demonstrates through behaviors and answers to job related experiential questions.
-Banner Registry and Travel positions require a minimum of one year experience in an acute care hospital setting and experience must include working in an acute care setting within the past 12 months as a Physical Therapist in the specialty area
+Relates throughout the interview process the experience, training and education needed to perform the job.
+Experience in the clinical area for which he or she is applying is desired.
+Must maintain clinical performance competencies appropriate to the area in which they work as demonstrated through annual validations.
+Banner Registry and Travel positions require a minimum of one year experience in an acute care hospital setting.
+Experience must include working in an acute care setting within the past 12 months as a Registered Nurse in the specialty area.

 Additional related education and/or experience preferred.